Twice-cooked pork (回锅肉) is one dish that I regularly order in Chinese restaurants. After much procrastination, I finally decided to make it at home.

 Heat some oil in a pan.
 You can either use a pan or a wok to pan-fry the pork since it does not require very high heat.
 The cooking oil required should be minimal since more oil will render from the fat during pan-frying.

 Alternatively, deep-fry pork slices in hot oil.
-However, I prefer to pan-fried pork because less oil is required.
+However, I prefer pan-fried pork because less oil is required.

 5. Stir-fry the pork with the vegetables